Debt Collection Strategies: What the Best Agencies Actually Do

 Strategy 4: The Decision-Maker Path

 Accounts payable processes invoices.
 The CFO or CEO authorises payments.
-Effective collection agencies identify and reach the decision-maker — the person with authority to override the payment queue and prioritise the creditor's invoice.
-A conversation with the right person resolves more claims than ten conversations with the wrong one.
+Effective collection agencies identify and reach the decision-maker — the person with authority to prioritise the creditor's invoice.

 Strategy 5: Timing Over Persistence